pranavtbhat/Graft.jl/README.md

 ParallelGraphs hopes to be a general purpose graph processing framework.
 Some of the use cases addressed are:
 - Storing and querying vertex or edge properties.
 ParallelGraphs allows the assignment of key-value pairs to vertices and edges, which can be used in various graph algorithms.
 - Vertex Labelling.
 ParallelGraphs allows users to refer to vertices using arbitrary Julia types.
 - Graph DB queries(WIP).
-ParallelGraphs will support SQL queries for graphs, such as filtering on vertex and edge properties.
+ParallelGraphs will support SQL-like queries for graphs, such as filtering on vertex and edge properties.
 - Massive Graph Analysis(WIP).
 ParallelGraphs will leverage [ComputeFramework](https://github.com/shashi/ComputeFramework.jl) to allow for the parallel processing of very large graphs.

 Every Graph type in ParallelGraphs is built with three separate modular components: